Ereiarrus/ComplementsBotPy/README.md

 Note that you might need to VIP me in your chat, especially if your viewers tend to make heavy use of the !complement command - this is because Twitch seems to count many bot messages as spam, and mutes/times out the bot.

-### Implemented commands

-The following commands have been implemented:

 #### Anywhere commands

 The following commands work anywhere that I have joined: